tanbiralam/summarizer_ai/README.md

-# Summize: OpenAI GPT-4 Article Summarizer
+# Sumz: Article Summarizer with OpenAI GPT-4

-Summize is an open-source web application that leverages the power of OpenAI GPT-4 to provide concise summaries for lengthy articles.
-Simplify your reading experience by transforming extensive articles into clear and digestible content.
+Sumzis a web application designed to simplify your reading experience by providing concise summaries for lengthy articles.
+It utilizes the powerful OpenAI GPT-4 to generate accurate and coherent summaries.

 ## Features